 ACE-083 works by binding to and inhibiting select proteins in the TGF-beta protein superfamily that negatively regulate (reduce) muscle growth, such as activins and myostatin (GDF8).
 This is believed to increase muscle mass and strength in the muscle where the drug is administered.
 Untreated muscles or other organs are not affected, reducing the potential for systemic side effects.
 Our approach is unique from that of competitors who have attempted to engage the superfamily’s targets selectively, only to receive marginal results.
 In contrast, we have achieved meaningful clinical results by engaging multiple TGF-beta targets.

 In a Phase 1 study in healthy volunteers, ACE-083 produced substantial dose-dependent increases in muscle volume, with the highest dose level generating an unprecedented 14.5% increase in muscle volume.
 Based on these results, we initiated a two-part Phase 2 trial in FSHD patients with muscle weakness in the tibialis anterior or biceps.
-Acceleron is also planning to begin a Phase 2 study in Charcot-Marie-Tooth disease in 2017, in which ACE-083 may benefit patients who suffer from muscle weakness causing foot drop and reduced mobility.
+We expect to begin a Phase 2 study in Charcot-Marie-Tooth disease in mid-2017, in which ACE-083 may benefit patients who suffer from muscle weakness causing foot drop and reduced mobility.

 There are no FDA approved therapies for FSHD, one of the most common muscular dystrophies, a progressive, degenerative and often debilitating disorder that affects about 20,000 people in the U.S. Many of these patients have trouble walking and running, and develop upper arm muscle weakness, ultimately limiting their ability to perform daily tasks, such as eating or getting dressed.
 It is estimated that 20 percent of people with FSHD require the use of a wheelchair at least some of the time.
 Current management for the disease is primarily limited to physical and occupational therapy and certain surgical interventions.